 - Hearing and Vision Acuity: Flaggers need good hearing and vision to effectively communicate with drivers and perceive potential hazards in the work zone.

 - Get Your Flagger Certification Card: Once certified, you can use this card to apply for flagging jobs.
-Certifications typically last 2 to 4 years before renewal is required.
+Flagger Certifications typically last 2 to 4 years before renewal is required.

 - Stay Up to Date: Renew your certification before it expires by taking a refresher course.